jataware/beaker-kernel/docs/index.md

 ## Contexts

-Contexts provide behind the scene magic to make Beaker work for you.
+Contexts provide behind-the-scenes magic to make Beaker work for you.
 Contexts let you add extra functionality to Beaker to support your specific use case, including custom data loaders, bespoke tools for your agent to utilize, customized LLM prompts, and custom actions that facilitate integration with external applications.
-Though Beaker's out of the box context provides robust functionality for a wide array of data analysis tasks, you can easily create and set custom [contexts](./contexts.html).
-With a custom context, Beaker now has a mission and special tools at its disposal.
+Though Beaker's out of the box context provides robust functionality for a wide array of programming and data analysis tasks, you can easily create and set custom [contexts](./contexts.html).
+With a custom context, Beaker now understands the mission and has specialized tools at its disposal.

 ## How is Beaker different from Jupyter?